Description

 Which means for our asset as example:

-• Looking at the compounded annual growth rate (CAGR) of -1% in the last 5 years of iShares S&P Global Timber & Forestry Index Fund, we see it is relatively lower, thus worse in comparison to the benchmark SPY (11%)
+• The total return, or increase in value over 5 years of iShares S&P Global Timber & Forestry Index Fund is 97.7%, which is lower, thus worse compared to the benchmark SPY (154.3%) in the same period.

 Applying this definition to our asset in some examples: